Configuring and Mapping with Google Tag Manager

 If Google Tag Manager is not loaded somewhere else (other plugins, theme, etc.), activate this option

-In case you want the Mapp Cloud plugin to load the Google Tag Manager script, you need to enter the ID here.
-It is GTM-XXXXXX and you can find it in the code snipped, provided in your GTM container settings.
+If you want the Mapp Cloud plugin to load the Google Tag Manager script, you need to enter the ID here.
+It is GTM-XXXXXX and you can find it in the code snipped provided in your GTM container settings.

 GTM data layer variable name